PraveenMNaik/Xray-Arecanut-Dataset/README.md

-# X-ray dataset of Arecanut crop
+# X-ray dataset of Arecanut
 X-ray image dataset
 1. Sample images of Arecanut shared below and are un-annotated.
 There is a total of 45 images, with each grade (Grade1, Grade2, Grade3) consisting of 15 images.